RealStr1ke/Frameify/README.md

-# Frameify
+# Frameify - Modular Poster Generator

-A simple tool for generating custom print-ready album posters
+A powerful, modular print-ready poster generator for albums and songs with support for multiple music platforms.